Remodeling a Split Level House (part 1/2)

 So What Can You Do To Make Your Split Level Remodel Fabulous!?

-In my next post we’ll highlight 2 split level projects in Boulder, CO and what Sobo did to make them awesome.
+In my next post we’ll highlight 2 split level projects in Boulder, CO and what SoBo did to make them awesome.